 In this video Nathalie O’Shea shows us how to how to make a swatch in the single crochet stitch pattern.
 She begins with a slip knot and shows us how to make a foundation chain.
-Nathalie chooses to work through the “top” (or “back loop”) of the foundation chain.
-To make the single crochet stitch she begins by working into the second chain from the hook, she makes a yarn-over, and pulls up a loop.
+Nathalie chooses to work through the top (or back loop) of the foundation chain.
+To make the single crochet stitch, she begins by working into the second chain from the hook, then makes a yarn over and pulls up a loop.
 She makes another yarn over and pulls through both loops on hook to complete the stitch.
 After working across the chain, she makes a turning chain and turns her work to get ready for the next row.
-On the second row, Nathalie works under both loops of each stitch (the ones that form the “v” shape along the top edge of the work).
+On the second row, Nathalie works under both loops of each stitch (the ones that form the v shape along the top edge of the work).
 Nathalie shows us how to count our rows and stitches.